mitchazj/templates/README.md

 # Templates 📚

-A collection of templates to use to for development.
+A collection of templates to use for development.

 ## Dotnet
 - https://github.com/mitchazj/template-dotnet-core-console <br />